 Kotatsu originated from a combination of "irori", a Japanese fireplace that is set in the middle of a room, and a short-legged square-frame covered by clothes, later by a heavy blanket or a thick quilt, dating back to the 14th century.
 The fire was damped down by covering it with ashes.
 People kept themselves warm with their legs on the frame.
 It was especially favored by people living in urban areas abundant in fuels.
 Later, irori was placed below the floor surface, and it made it easier for users to sit on the floor.
 Portable kotatsu, a combination of "hibachi", a Japanese brazier, and a long-legged square-frame, replaced the old type kotatsu in the 17th century when tatami mats became popular.

 Sunken kotatsu became popular among general people in the early 20th century.
-Bernard Leach, who is known as a prominent British studio potter, had great interest in Japanese culture including kotatsu.
-But he had difficulty in moving his legs underneath kotatsu.
+Bernard Leach, who is known as a prominent British studio potter, had great interest in Japanese culture, including kotatsu.
+But he had difficulty moving his legs underneath kotatsu.
 Sunken kotatsu for housing was first built in his residence.
 Naoya Shiga, a Japanese novelist called "the god of novels", largely contributed to the spread of it to the public.
 He gave it a rave in his essay.

 The primitive form of the kotatsu that we currently use traces back to the electric kotatsu which Toshiba Corp. launched in the 1950's.
 Nichrome wire was used in the device heater fixed on the lower face of the top.
 The product sold explosively.
 That made the appliance penetrate common households.
 The spread of it reduced the risk of fires and accidental carbon monoxide poisoning significantly.

 As mentioned earlier, kotatsu has lost its popularity since air conditioners became much more popular.
 Moreover, the number of tatami-mat rooms in which kotatsu is generally used in Japan has decreased sharply.
-However, it is gradually recovering popularity in recent years.
+However, it is gradually recovering in popularity in recent years.
 There is a strong demand for the products for individual use among elderly adults and young people who live alone.
 Higher-legged kotatsu matching chairs was developed and is spreading through the market.

 Kotatsu boat service and kotatsu train service running through an epic scenery offer passengers special experience in Japan.
 They are vehicles equipped with the comfort of kotatsu heaters.
 Mogami River Boat Ride running through Yamagata Prefecture is one of well-known cruises with kotatsu.
 Kotatsu Train on Sanriku Railway Company's Kita Riasu Line, running along the Pacific coast of Iwate Prefecture, is one of the winter attractions in the northern region.